-Procedures for the implementation of operations
+Procedures for the implementation of aid

-The Commission shall programme, appraise, decide upon and administer, monitor and evaluate operations under this Regulation in accordance with the budgetary and other procedures in force, and in particular those laid down in the Financial Regulation applicable to the general budget of the European Communities.
+The Commission shall be responsible for programming, appraising, deciding upon and administering, monitoring and evaluating operations under this Regulation in accordance with the budgetary and other procedures in force, and in particular those laid down in the Financial Regulation applicable to the general budget of the European Communities.
 It shall lay down the conditions for allocating, mobilising and implementing aid under this Regulation.

 - 1. The following shall be approved according to the procedure laid down in Article 12(2): - decisions on operations for which financing under this Regulation exceeds EUR 1 million and any modification to such operations leading to an increase of more than 20% in the sum initially agreed; - any programme intended to provide a coherent framework for action in a given country or region or in a specific field where the scale and complexity of the needs identified are such that they seem likely to continue. - 2.
 The Commission shall notify the Committee referred to in Article 12 of financing decisions that it intends to take concerning projects and programmes costing less than EUR 1 million.
-Notice shall be given at least a week before the decision is taken.
+Notice shall be given at least one week before the decision is taken.